jeremenichelli/jeremenichelli.github.io/_posts/2016-09-12-the-component-based-frameworks-experience.md

 ---
-title: The component based frameworks&nbsp;experience
+title: The component based frameworks experience
 resume: I'm not a framework or library person, but they exist for a reason.
 There's a need of solving things quickly, a clear growth path and fast adoption for new team members.
 ---

 Frameworks are exactly that, they are an inversion of control for your developing product, they will tell you how to do something and how to scale it.

-> Frameworks and libraries exist for a reason
+> Frameworks and libraries exist for a&nbsp;reason

 The problem is that [they come at a cost][cost] that's usually paid by the user.
 Big bundles to download, long waiting times to actually see content and not the best out-of-the-box performance in mobile devices.